flugg/laravel-responder/readme.md

 }
 ```

-The package will then automatically add info about the paginated results in the response data depending on which [serializer](#serializer) you use.
+The package will then automatically add info about the paginated results in the response data, depending on which [serializer](#serializer) you use.

 #### Cursors